Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Experimental Methodology

 \subsection{Experimental Setup}

 We empirically investigated the impact of delay-induced stability on dyadic interactions mediated by two H-MAN devices.
-A complementary, torque-sensing robotic system was developed, featuring an anthropomorphic structure composed of two active HEBI actuators (for the shoulder and elbow joints) and one passive bearing (as the wrist joint), as shown in Fig. \ref{fig:setup}(b).
-The HEBI-based robotic arm serves two critical purposes: it provides direct torque measurement, enabling the estimation of H-MAN's system dynamics (dynamic identification), and it can execute programmable trajectories (e.g., sinusoidal motions) to systematically excite H-MAN's dynamics.
-This allows replication of human-like interaction patterns while maintaining repeatability and precision beyond manual manipulation.
+A complementary, torque-sensing robotic system was developed, as shown in Fig.~\ref{fig:setup}(b).
+This anthropomorphic structure comprises two active HEBI actuators (shoulder and elbow) and one passive bearing (as the wrist joint).
+The HEBI-based robotic arm serves two critical purposes.
+First, it provides direct torque measurement to estimate the H-MAN's system dynamics (dynamic identification).
+Second, it executes programmable trajectories (e.g., sinusoidal motions) to systematically excite H-MAN's dynamics.
+This approach replicates human-like interaction patterns with repeatability and precision beyond manual manipulation.
 Prior to conducting experiments, the torque control of the HEBI actuators was calibrated.